Konst-Is/IndexedDictionary/README.md

 - Values can be of any type, subject to the restrictions below.
 - Adding a new key-value pair is possible only at the end of IndexedDictionary using `add(key:, value:)` method.
 - It is not possible to remove an item inside an IndexedDictionary.
 Only the last item can be removed using the `removeLast()` method.
 With the `removeAll()` method, you can clear the entire IndexedDictionary.
-- To implement the `getIndexesFor(value:)` method, the type of values stored in the IndexedDictionary must conform to the `Equatable` protocol.
+- To implement the `getIndicesFor(value:)` method, the type of values stored in the IndexedDictionary must conform to the `Equatable` protocol.
 - To be able to print all "index-key-values" stored in IndexedDictionary, the values type must conform to the `CustomStringConvertible` protocol.

 ### API